Prepaid Card Chargebacks: A Growing Threat to Your Bottom Line

 Prepaid card chargebacks can put merchants in a tough spot.

 It’s very difficult to track prepaid cards.
 This means that purchases made with one can lack accurate cardholder information, an origin-point for shipping and tracking, and other pertinent details which might aid a merchant in identifying fraud.
 It also means the merchant has limited data when challenging a prepaid card chargeback.
-In these cases, merchants are essentially flying blind.
+Merchants are essentially “flying blind” here.

 It’s possible to fight prepaid card chargebacks through representment.
 It’s extremely difficult, though, and there’s little chance of success.
 That’s why the safest bet is to prevent prepaid card chargebacks whenever possible.